mathigon/textbooks/quadratics/content.md

 # Quadratic Equations

-stage: intermediate
+> stage: intermediate
-description: Quadratic equations and functions are key concepts not only in mathematics but also in physics, engineering and technology.
+> description: Quadratic equations and functions are key concepts not only in mathematics but also in physics, engineering and technology.
-hero: images/hero.jpg
-tile: images/og-tile.jpg

 ---

 ## Introduction

     img.text-wrap(src="images/skater-1.jpg", style="shape-outside: url(images/skater-1-mask.png)", width=300, height=393)

 Welcome to SkateSum, a small company that produces skateboards.
 Engineers have been working on a brand new model, the _SquareBoard_, which is finally ready to